sudheerj/vuejs-interview-questions/README.md

      <custom-input v-model="searchInput"></custom-input>
      ```
 31.  ### What are slots?
      Vue implements a content distribution API using the <slot> element to serve as distribution outlets for content created after after the current Web Components spec draft.
-Let's create ann alert component with slots for content insertion,
+Let's create an alert component with slots for content insertion,
      ```javascript
      Vue.component('alert', {
        template: `